 There are times when you, as a parent, may want to communicate in writing with your child’s school about some problem or concern with your child’s education or well-being.
 This page presents a model letter or email you might write to request that the school provide you with prior written notice.

 What is prior written notice, and why would I want it?

 There are certain times when the school must put in writing its decisions about your child’s education and the reasons for those decisions.
 This written communication is called prior written notice.
 You have the right to receive prior written notice whenever the school wants to (or refuses to):

 - change your child’s educational placement, or

 - change the way in which your child is provided with a free appropriate public education (FAPE).

 The school system is supposed to automatically provide you with prior written notice in any of these events.
 In practice, however, sometimes the school may tell you its decision over the telephone, in a meeting, or in a one-on-one conversation.
 That is definitely not “written” notice.
 As a parent, you have the right to receive notice in writing, and you can request that the school system provide it.
 It’s always a good IDEA for you, as a parent, to put your own request in writing.

-For example, you may have asked for an independent educational evaluation (IEE) at public expense.
+For example, you may have asked for an independent educational evaluation (IEE) of your child at public expense.
 The school system may tell you on the phone that it has denied your request.
 Obviously, that information is not in writing.
 So you ask that the school provide this notice to you in writing.
 The school must then put its decision in writing and explain the reasons for the decision.
 This information can be helpful if you pursue the IEE through a due process hearing.
 You will then have in writing the school system’s reasons for denying the IEE.